 Chinese actress fined US$46 million for tax evasion

-Controversial Chinese actress Zheng Shuang has been slapped with a 299-million-yuan (US$46.1 million) penalty for tax vasion, Shanghai's State Taxation Administration said on Friday.
+Controversial Chinese actress Zheng Shuang has been slapped with a 299-million-yuan (US$46.1 million) penalty for tax evasion, Shanghai's State Taxation Administration said on Friday.

 The administration in April launched an investigation into allegations that Zheng had used "yin-yang contracts" – open and secret dual-priced contracts – to help reduce her tax.